-- 20.6.1 All staff including the Head will receive a copy of this policy and Part 1 and Annex A of KCSIE, and will be required to confirm that they have read and understand these. - 20.6.2 The Head and all staff members will undertake appropriate safeguarding training which will be updated every two years and as recommended by the DCFP.
-In

-- addition, all staff members will receive safeguarding and child protection updates via emails and staff meetings on a regular basis and at least termly. - 20.6.3 Staff development training will also include training on online safety, searching pupils for prohibited and banned items, managing reports of child on child sexual violence and sexual harassment and Prevent Duty training assessed as appropriate for them by the School. - 20.6.4 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, harmful sexual behaviour, child sexual exploitation, female genital mutilation, cyberbullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 20.6.5 All Governors receive safeguarding training on induction.
-The Nominated Safeguarding Governor and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities. - 20.6.6 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires and staff meetings.
-This includes information on how staff can report concerns occurring out of hours/out of term time. - 20.6.7 The school also subscribes to 'Educare' training on Child Protection and the 'Prevent Duty'.
+- 20.6.1 All staff including the Head will receive a copy of this policy and Part 1 and Annex A of KCSIE and will be required to confirm that they have read and understand these. - 20.6.2 The Head and all staff members will undertake appropriate safeguarding training which will be updated every two years and as recommended by the DCFP.
+In addition, all staff members will receive safeguarding and child protection updates via emails and staff meetings on a regular basis and at least termly. - 20.6.3 Staff development training will also include training on online safety, searching pupils for prohibited and banned items, managing reports of child-on-child sexual violence and sexual harassment and Prevent Duty training assessed as appropriate for them by the School.
+Staff will know how to handle reports from students, what to do if they are told of abuse and their own role in referring to social care and early help processes. - 20.6.4 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, harmful sexual behaviour, child sexual exploitation, female genital mutilation, cyberbullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 20.6.5 All Governors receive safeguarding training on induction.
+The Nominated Safeguarding Governor and their deputy(s) and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.

+20.6.6 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires and staff

+- 20.6.7 meetings.
+This includes information on how staff can report concerns occurring out of hours/out of term time. - 20.6.8 The school also subscribes to 'The Key' training on Child Protection and the 'Prevent Duty'.